 Koestler Awards entrants tell us the feedback they receive on their work is one of the most important part of the Awards.
 Feedback can boost confidence and provides entrants with expert advice on how to develop their work.
-Currently the Koestler Trust provides written feedback on around 80% of the 8,500 entries submitted annually to the Koestler Awards.
+Currently the Koestler Trust provides written feedback on over 90% of the 8,500 entries submitted annually to the Koestler Awards.

 Feedback writing begins during the judging process, with Koestler Awards judges writing responses to Awards-winning work.
 We then build on this during the summer with the support of our Koestler Critics, volunteers with expertise in one of the Koestler Award artforms, who write feedback focused on helping our entrants celebrate success while also providing artwork specific advice on how the entrant can improve their skills.
 Feedback is particularly important for entrants who are creating artworks, such as drawing, writing and crafts, in their cells without the support of education staff.

-If you are an artists, writer, musician or performer, and would be interested in becoming a Koestler Critic, we will have more information on our Job & Volunteers page later in the spring.
+If you are an artist, writer, musician or performer, and would be interested in becoming a Koestler Critic, please keep an eye on our Job & Volunteers page for more information.

 I believe the best avenue for rehabilitation is in the discovery of a genuine passion for something in life.
 I find this in writing and the feedback and encouragement your organisation give[s] to prisoners cannot be measured in money.